jjt/jjt.github.io/_posts/2014-07-18-analyzing-source-files-to-automatically-create-custom-lo-dash-builds-in-73-characters.md

 To do this, we'll start by using [Ack](http://beyondgrep.com/).
 I'm sure there's a way to do this with grep, but Ack has been a welcome addition for me over the past few years.
 It's portable, fast, has better output by default, and has great configuration options (per-directory `.ackrc` files are fantastic).

 Since the Lo-Dash function names are all camelCase, we can use a simple regular expression that captures just the function name: `_\.(\w*)`.
-The `-h` suppresses the filename output and `--output '$1'` tells Ack that we want to output the first capture group instead of the entire match:
+The `-h` flag suppresses the filename output and `--output '$1'` tells Ack that we want to output the first capture group instead of the entire match with surrounding line:

     $> ack '_\.(\w*)' -h --output '$1'
     union